cdapio/cdap/cdap-docs/admin-manual/source/5-installation/ambari.rst

 :ref:`hardware, network, and software requirements <admin-manual-system-requirements>` before you install CDAP.

-.. |am-setting-up| replace:: **Setting Up CDAP Repos:**
-.. _am-setting-up: am-1-setting-up.html

-.. |am-dependencies| replace:: **Adding Dependencies for CDAP:**
-.. _am-dependencies: am-2-dependencies.html

-.. |am-service-wizard| replace:: **Installing CDAP:**
-.. _am-service-wizard: am-3-service-wizard.html

-.. |am-upgrading| replace:: **Upgrading CDAP:**
-.. _am-upgrading: am-4-upgrading.html

-.. - |am-setting-up|_ The prerequisite steps of preparing the Package Manager.
-.. - |am-dependencies|_ The dependencies, both core and optional, required by CDAP.
-.. - |am-service-wizard|_ Using the Ambari *Add Service* Wizard, and starting CDAP.
-.. - |am-upgrading|_ Upgrading a CDAP installation that was installed and managed with Apache Ambari.
+Follow these steps:

 ..
+.. .. figure:: ../_images/distributions/distributions-cm-1.gif
+..    :height: 80px
+..    :align: center

+1. **Setting Up the CDAP Repos:** Prerequisite tasks prior to starting the installation
+#. **CDAP Dependencies:** Core and optional dependencies of CDAP
+#. **Installing using the Wizard:** Use the Ambari *Start Service* wizard to install CDAP services
+#. **Deploying and Starting CDAP:** The wizard will deploy and automatically start CDAP services, which you can then verify

 .. rubric:: Notes